Ellen Lesperance: Career and work

-She was an Assistant professor at the Pacific Northwest College of Art, where she resigned in 2016 after leading the failed unionization attempt of the school's adjunct faculty.
+She was an assistant professor at the Pacific Northwest College of Art, where she resigned in 2016 after leading the failed unionization attempt of the school's adjunct faculty.
 She additionally chaired the Painting Department of the Maine College of Art.

-She has received many awards including a Guggenheim Fellowship (2020), the Pollack Krasner Foundation fellowship (2014–2015), The Louis Comfort Tiffany Foundation Award (2017), the Ford Family Foundation Fellowship, a Hallie Ford Fellowship in the Visual Arts from the Seattle Art Museum(2012), and a Robert Rauschenberg Foundation Artist-as-Activist Grant.
+She has received many awards including a Fulbright (2022-2023), a Guggenheim Fellowship (2020), the Pollack Krasner Foundation fellowship (2014–2015), The Louis Comfort Tiffany Foundation Award (2017), the Ford Family Foundation Fellowship, a Hallie Ford Fellowship in the Visual Arts from the Seattle Art Museum(2012), and a Robert Rauschenberg Foundation Artist-as-Activist Grant.
 She is the author of Peace Camps (Container Corps, 2015) and Velvet Fist (2020).
 In 2022, she was named a 2022-2023 Fulbright Global Scholar as an unaffiliated independent scholar to conduct research titled Peace Women Knitwear: Greenham Common and Beyond in Australia, Italy and the U.K.

 Lesperance is also the organizer of the sweater rental project Congratulations & Celebration, in which a recreation of a Greenham Common Women's Peace Camp jumper is mailed around the world to motivate acts of courage.